OdionJoel/Getting-and-Cleaning-Data-Course-Project/README.md

 - The script assumes that the Samsung data is present in the working directory.
 - The `dplyr` library is required for the script to run successfully.

-Feel free to contact Me for any questions or clarifications.
+Feel free to contact [OdionJoel] for any questions or clarifications.